Three red flags adorned with a female figure carrying a bull on her shoulders.

 Exhibitions from the ato network

-with works by Chiharu Koda
+with artworks by Chiharu Koda

 Opening hours: